bg bg

 Fleas, mites, and ticks

-One of the most common reasons a dog might cover their face with their paws is to scratch at fleas, mites, and ticks.
+One of the most common reasons a dog might cover their face with their paws is to scratch at fleas, mites, or ticks.
 Dogs are particularly sensitive to these parasites and may itch to the point of injury to alleviate pain and discomfort.
-If you suspect an infestation, consult your vet and make sure you’re taking all the necessary steps to protect your pet from blood-sucking critters.
+If you suspect an infestation of these creepy-crawlies, consult your vet and make sure you’re taking all the necessary steps to protect your pet from such blood-sucking critters.

 Fleas are hungry beasts.
-The pests typically enjoy between 10 to 15 meals of canine blood each day.
+These pests typically enjoy between 10 to 15 square meals of canine blood each day.

 We’ve all known someone who can’t spend time around dogs without suffering serious allergy symptoms.
-Dogs can suffer allergies too as a result of environmental and dietary irritants.
-These allergies may manifest in itchy, dry skin around your dog’s snout, neck, and face.
+Dogs can suffer allergies too as a result of environmental and dietary sensitivities.
+These allergies may manifest in itchy, dry skin around your dog’s muzzle, neck, and face.
 Repeated scratching may offer momentary relief, but it can also eventually exacerbate the issue.
-A topical treatment or medication may be enough to address this behavior and its consequences.
+A topical treatment or medication that manages allergy-related skin inflammation may be enough to address this behavior and its consequences.

 Emotional response

-Dogs can’t tell us exactly how they’re feeling, but they have plenty of ways of expressing their emotions.
-Pawing at their face could be a sign of some emotional distress or simply serve as a sign of boredom or tiredness.
+Dogs can’t tell us exactly how they’re feeling – how much simpler that would’ve been – but they have plenty of other ways of expressing their emotions.
+Pawing at their face, for example, could be a sign of emotional distress or simply serve as a sign of boredom or tiredness.
 Try offering up an exciting toy to stimulate your dog and divert their attention.
+However, sometimes, a dog’s rubbing of their face is a sign of something more serious.
+Constant pawing and rubbing could be a sign of persistent anxiety, fear, or stress.
+Consider working with a professional dog trainer to determine the underlying cause of their anxieties and mount an effective management strategy.

 Submissive behavior

-A dog’s decision to cover their face with their paws is an instinctive behavior that is often a sign of submission.
-It’s a way for them to communicate with people and other animals as well as an occasional source of comfort.
-When a dog paws at their face, they’re likely trying to show that they feel comfortable and safe in their environment.
-They may also be trying to appease another animal or person with a message of submission.
+A dog’s decision to cover their face with their paws is an instinctive behavior that’s often a sign of submission.
+It’s a way for them to communicate with people and other animals, as well as an occasional source of comfort.
+Essentially, when a dog paws at their face, they’re likely trying to show that they feel comfortable and safe in their environment.
+Another option is that they’re trying to appease another animal or person with a message of submission.
 Think of it as your dog’s way of saying, “I’m not a threat.
-I’m not going to fight you.”
+I’m not going to fight you”.

 Eye irritation

 Dogs may cover their faces with their paws when they experience eye irritation.
-This behavior is usually observed when a dog has dry, itchy eyes or an infection.
-It may also be seen when a dog is experiencing irritation related to irritants like pollen.
-If your dog is rubbing their face with their paws, it is important to check for any foreign objects that may be causing trouble.
+Dogs will typically do this when they have dry, itchy eyes, an infection or a corneal ulcer.
+It may also be spotted when a dog is experiencing irritation related to irritants like pollen.
+If your dog is rubbing their face with their paws, it’s important to check for any foreign objects that may be causing trouble.
 If the issue persists, take your pup to the vet as soon as possible to determine the cause of their discomfort.

 Our cats and dogs have one more eyelid than we do.
 Also called the nictitating membrane, the third eyelid sits between the cornea and lower eyelid and is usually only partially visible.
 A red, irritated nictitating membrane could be a sign of an eye infection.

-Unfortunately, some conditions that may cause dogs to cover their faces with their paws are expensive to treat.
-Pet insurance may be able to help, offering reimbursement for a range of unexpected expenses.
+Unfortunately, some conditions that may cause dogs to cover their faces with their paws, like infections and allergies, are expensive to treat.
+Animalia Pet Insurance’s dog insurance can take the sting off of their medical bill, offering coverage for a range of unexpected expenses.
 Your policy may help cover everything from expenses associated with accidents to hospital bills and prescription medications.
 Get a quote from Animalia today to learn more.

 bowls